 To learn more, take The Breathing Test to check how you are breathing.
 A simple 10 minutes of breathing practice can change your day.

 Are You Mindful?

-Emma Ferris is known as a breathing guru.
+Emma Ferris is known as a breathing guru and the creator of The Big Exhale online breathing course.
 She’s also called wellness nut, entrepreneur and a woman on a mission.
 Drawing on a 12-year career in physiotherapy, as well as expertise in pilates, acupuncture and stress management, Emma Ferris is teaching the world to find their calm and stress less at The Butterfly Effect.